VO1MRC

 24-25 June 2006.
 MRCN takes to the airwaves for the annual ARRL Field Day operation.

 22 January 2006.
-Longwaves span the atlantic during yet another two-way crossing.
+Longwaves span the Atlantic during yet another two-way crossing.
 More details will appear later.

 10-12 December 2005.
 As part of International Physics Year, MRCN set up and operated a radio station from the Newfoundland Science Centre.
 More details will be posted on the Re-enactment page, above.